fglock/PerlOnJava/FEATURE_MATRIX.md

 - ✔️   **Named subroutines**: Support for named subroutines is implemented.
 - ✔️   **Calling context**: `wantarray` is implemented.
 - ❌  **Subroutine prototypes**: Partial implementation of prototypes; some features are supported.
+- ❌  **Subroutine signatures**: Formal parameters are not implemented.
 - ❌  **Inline "constant" subroutines optimization**: Optimization for inline constants is not yet implemented.
 - ❌  **Subroutine attributes**: Subroutine attributes are not yet supported.
 - ❌  **`lvalue` subroutines**: Subroutines with attribute `:lvalue` are not yet supported.